 Basic concepts and problems of marketing management in the US and foreign countries.
 Emphasis on application of principles and theory to the development of strategy.
-Examination of basic rules of law.
+Examination of basic rules of law pertaining to marketing practices.

 5033 ACCOUNTING AND FINANCIAL RESOURCES